Caring for your pack

 Unfortunately, even when well cared for, packs can be damaged.
 Razor sharp ski edges, ice axe picks and crampons can all puncture or cut even the most robust fabrics and hauling or simply continually dropping a heavy pack on rocks can all take their toll.
 Such damage is not covered by our warranty as this is deemed normal, if unfortunate, wear and tear.
 However, many of these faults can be repaired both ‘in the field’ and professionally.

-1) Small Tears - Gaffa Tape / Duct Tape
+Small Tears etc - Gaffa Tape / Duct Tape

 Gaffa Tape or Duct tape applied over the immediate tear will work effectively for short-term fixes of pack tears.
 It is best applied to the inside of the pack but can also be applied to the outer fabric.
 Either way the fabric needs to be clean and dry.
 It’s unlikely to be a permanent solution.

-2) Small to Medium Sized Tears - Tenacious Tape™ or Betrafol® Tape
+Small to Medium Sized Tears etc - Tenacious Tape™ or Betrafol® Tape

 Specialist repair tapes such as Tenacious Tape™ or Betrafol® Tape can be very effective at repairing small tears, but they do have a somewhat distinctive aesthetic.
 Please be aware however that such tapes, whilst extremely durable and often able to endure sustained use even at very low temperatures can leave residual marks which when taken off are near impossible to remove.